Quantifying the Internal Validity of Weighted Estimands: Applications to Common Estimands

 We now consider the weights obtained in Proposition \ref{prop:GB} under its assumptions.
 These weights are nonnegative and therefore Theorem \ref{thm:existence1} guarantees the existence of a causal representation for $\beta_\text{TWFE}$ uniformly in $\tau_0 \in \mathcal{T}_\text{all}$.\footnote{In the context of Proposition \ref{prop:GB}, $\tau_0$ is a function of $G$ only, thus $\mathcal{T}_\text{all}$ denotes the set of all functions of $G$ with finite second moments.
-Note that this is a strict subset of all ``time-heterogeneous'' conditional average treatment effects, $\E[Y(1) - Y(0) \mid D=1, G,P]$.} Using Theorem \ref{thm:unc_upperbounds1}, the internal validity of $\beta_\text{TWFE}$ relative to target parameter $\E[Y(1) - Y(0)\mid D=1]$ is given by \begingroup \allowdisplaybreaks
+Note that this is a strict subset of all ``time-heterogeneous'' conditional average treatment effects, $\E[Y(1) - Y(0) \mid D = 1,G,P]$.} Using Theorem \ref{thm:unc_upperbounds1}, the MIV of $\beta_\text{TWFE}$ is \begingroup \allowdisplaybreaks